noura-shaker/learning--journal/README.md

 # growth mindset
-#i can get smarter by learning my goal so effort make me stronger and i would spend more time to learning
+# my name is noura ,and i have 23year old i can get smarter by learning my goal so effort make me stronger and i would spend more time to learning

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSPoiCE6S_cDFakI4d7OpRtvgSrH0b2p-J-B8lW6LwOtX-eiaaTdQ)